 –Facilitated by Monica Seger and Michael Lettieri

-Pre-conference workshop: AP Italian 2020: novità e aggiornamenti
+Pre-Conference Workshop 2: AP Italian 2020: novità e aggiornamenti

 This workshop will be led by three colleagues with considerable experience with the AP exam.
 Focus will be on changes to be implemented beginning in 2020.
 The workshop also features a hand-on component.